-Tuition (includes books and a student activity fee for home ballgames and music/drama productions)
+Tuition includes books, student accident insurance, and a student activity fee for home ballgames and music/drama productions.

 Sibling Tuition Discount

 If more than one child from the same family is enrolled in grades K-12 at NCS, deduct $750.00 from the 2nd child's tuition and $1,000.00 from the 3rd and succeeding children's tuition.

 If your child is enrolled after the beginning of the school year, your fees (except for the bank draft fee) will be pro-rated based on the school’s 178-day school year..

 The LIFE Program is available to students K-12 who have been diagnosed with learning disabilities or medical conditions requiring support services in the classroom setting.
 Provision of L.I.F.E. services is contingent upon student enrollment and teacher availability.
 Click here for more information about the LIFE Program.

 - The LIFE Program Fee for Grades K-4 is $2,250 per subject per year.

 - The LIFE Program Fee for Grades 5-12 is determined by assessing each student's educational needs individually and shall not exceed $6,800.